danilw/vulkan-shadertoy-launcher/README.md

 # Configuration:

-To build *minimal bin(exe)* - number of used buffers can be configured, stb_image can be disabled and yariv-shader format can be used to compress shaders.
+To build *minimal bin(exe)* - a number of used buffers can be configured, stb_image can be disabled and yariv-shader format can be used to compress shaders.
 Look for `USEFUL defines` in the *main.c* file.

 ___
 # Building: